jjgarzella/jjgarzella.github.io/AcademicSite/mentoring.md

 ### Notes on Prerequisites for Undergraduate Research

 I've done research with a number of undergraduate students in the past.
-My undergrad mentees tend to have experience with coding or abstract algebra, or ideally both.
-More precisely, students that do research with me tend to at minimum have at least one of the following backgrounds:

-1. Very strong coder, limited abstract algebra experience (e.g. currently taking Math 100/103 sequence), willing to learn about high performance computations
-2. Strong coder, finished at least one abstract algebra sequence (e.g. Math 100), willing to do a reading course in Atiyah-MacDonald before really diving into research
-3. Finished a year-long course in algebraic geometry, willing to learn how to code
+My undergrad mentees tend to
+have some technical background, usually at least one of

+* coding experience, perhaps in a language like Python, R, or Julia; experience other langauges is also useful.
+* abstract algebra, e.g. at the level of Artin's *Algebra* (UCSD Math 100/103).
+* algebraic geometry, e.g. at the level of Hartshorne's *Algebraic Geometry* (UCSD Math 203).

-If you are a UCSD undergrad, and you meet or exceed one of these, especially (2) or (3), then I likely can find a research project for you.
+If you're interested in doing undergraduate research with me and you have one or more of the following skills and are willing to learn how to code (or to learn new coding skills), then I can probably find a research project for you.
 However, I might be too busy to mentor another student (sadly, this is somewhat likely, but feel free to ask though).

-If you don't feel like you have the necessary background, but you're still interested in research, I'd encourage you to consider doing a reading course.
+If you don't yet have the necessary background, but you're still interested in research, I'd encourage you to consider doing a reading course.
 I often do reading courses, and others in the department do as well.
 In particular, I often do reading courses on Atiyah-MacDonald, which is quite foundational for my